-Generally speaking, ginseng is one of the most potent ‘Cure-Alls’ we know of today, with an amazing capacity to improve our health.
+Generally speaking, ginseng is one of the most potent ‘Cure-Alls’ we know of today.
+But is ginseng a nootropic?

 You may prefer one over the other, depending on the benefits you’re looking for; the active ingredients in each vary.